Smart-Commons/NY-High-Line-Analysis/methodology/readme.md

 We analysed property prices in Manhattan, between 2007 and 2018 using  publicly available data from [nyc.gov](https://www1.nyc.gov/).

 [“Property Assessment”](https://www1.nyc.gov/site/finance/taxes/property-assessments.page) is the primary dataset for our analysis.
-It is collected for property tax calculations and has consistent data for 2007 to 2018, and it correlates with the [“Rolling Sales Data”](https://www1.nyc.gov/site/finance/taxes/property-rolling-sales-data.page) dataset.
+It is collected for property tax calculations and has consistent data for 2007 to 2018, and it correlates well with the [“Rolling Sales Data”](https://www1.nyc.gov/site/finance/taxes/property-rolling-sales-data.page) dataset.

 <p align="center"><img width="30%" src="https://lh6.googleusercontent.com/lffy1I3o60c8IG5M-dCfNagxn6E4qrhOI4mzmf-xRq1_dkctT5ZR1SBS_eCanMGyU_1KUXsDuFAlSqaA9Vbi4u3a4jv3NzvpxIz9SoALoSl8uVDJ09ZLqhbhNgyTWFpQs9rOYJRS" /></p>